Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 Q4: Can I change my domain name after registration?

-A4: While some registrars allow changes within a certain timeframe, changing your domain name once registered is generally not advisable.
+A4: While some registrars allow changes within a specific timeframe, changing your domain name once registered is generally not advisable.
 It can affect your online identity and search engine rankings.
 Choosing a domain name you’re satisfied with from the start is best.

 Q5: What is domain privacy protection, and do I need it?